truenas/middleware/docs/userguide/freenas_quick.rst

    "Show console messages in the footer" and click "Save".
 The output of :command:`tail -f /var/log/messages` will now be displayed at the bottom of the screen.
 If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy its contents.

 #.
-Create Storage: When creating a volume, you have several choices depending upon your storage requirements and whether or not data already exists on the
-   disk(s).
-The following options are available:

-   * Auto-import an existing UFS disk, gstripe (RAID0), gmirror (RAID1), or graid3 (RAID3) in :menuselection:`Storage --> Volumes --> Auto Import Volume`.

-   * Auto-import an existing ZFS disk, stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in :menuselection:`Storage --> Volumes --> Auto Import Volume`.

-   * Import a disk that is formatted with UFS, NTFS, MSDOS, or EXT2 in :menuselection:`Storage --> Volumes --> Import Volume`.

-   * Format disk(s) with ZFS and optionally create a stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in :menuselection:`Storage -->Volumes --> ZFS Volume Manager`.

-   * Divide the ZFS pool into datasets to provide more flexibility when configuring user access to data.

-   * Create a Zvol to be used when configuring an iSCSI device extent.

-#.
 Create Users/Groups: FreeNAS® supports a variety of user access scenarios:

    * the use of an anonymous or guest account that everyone in the network uses to access the stored data